princejothan/PRINCE-PORTFOLIO/README.md

 ## GRAPHIC DESIGNS WITH COREL DRAW

-As a creative director and digital marketer, I leverage CorelDraw for its exceptional capabilities in vector graphic design.
+As a Creative Director and Digital Marketer, I leverage CorelDraw for its exceptional capabilities in vector graphic design.
 This tool enables me to produce high-quality, scalable graphics that are essential for creating flyers, illustrations, and marketing materials.

-In a recent project for Elite Solar, Layoley's lounge launch, Redeem Church, How Market Naija and Ikonectt I created a design that not only captured the essence of their brand but also increased their visibility in the market.
+In a recent project for Elite Solar, Layoley’s lounge launch, The Redeem Christian Church of God, How Market Naija and iKonectt, I created a design that not only captured the essence of the brand, but also increased their visibility.
 My design workflow includes:

-- Initial concept sketches
+•	Initial concept sketches
-- Vectorizing and refining designs with precision
+•	Vectorizing and refining designs with precision
-- Applying color schemes that resonate with the target audience
+•	Applying color schemes that resonate with the target audience
-- Preparing final designs for print and digital formats
+•	Preparing final designs for print and digital formats

-CorelDraW has been instrumental in achieving impactful results for my clients, and I look forward to bringing your ideas to life.
+CorelDraw has been instrumental in achieving impactful results for my clients, and I look forward to bringing your ideas to life.
 Check out my designs below!